 Power line corridor clearing

 Power line easements need regular clearing to prevent trees and brush from growing into the lines.
 Utility companies require that vegetation within the easement stays below a certain height, and property owners are often responsible for maintaining the easement that crosses their land.
+Under South Carolina law, utilities may only use an easement for its original intended purpose, so knowing your easement terms helps you understand your maintenance responsibilities.

 We mulch all vegetation within the easement corridor to ground level.
 The mulch layer left behind slows regrowth, extending the time between maintenance visits.
 For properties with long power line easements, this can save significant money over time compared to frequent hand-clearing or bush-hogging.